dagnall53/NMEADisplay/README.md

 Touch screen 'actions' are controlled by a boolean CheckButton(), and an example would be:
 if (CheckButton(BigSingleTopLeft)) { Display_Page = 8; }

-# SD CARD
+## SD CARD

 If a SD card is fitted, the display can show Jpg images, and uses one on startup.
 It can then store a 'log' file with instrument data.
 This log file has a filename of 'date" eg 180325.log where the date is as received from a GPS RMC message It only works if a RMC message has been seen.

-# WEB INTERFACE
+## WEB INTERFACE
-There is a web interface that can be connected to by pointing a browser at http://nmeadisplay.local/
+There is a web interface that can be connected to by pointing a browser at http://nmeadisplay.local/ (default) If you change the panel name, you will need to point to the new name: eg http://panel2.local (etc).
+You can also point directly to the IP address as shown on the WiFi settings page.
 ![wEBBROWSER](https://github.com/user-attachments/assets/d0582791-e483-49ed-8e1f-06d8a2bc3a83)

 This gives remote access to a SD File access page and also to a page to allow OTA of any binary updates to the code.